FOXA1: Role in cancer

+FOXA1 is mutated in approximately 10% of primary prostate cancer (PCa), and this percentage increases in metastatic castration-resistant prostate cancer (CRPC).
+A 2025 study found that distinct mutational classes of FOXA1 diverge to drive tumor progression or therapy-resistant cellular plasticity, with Class 1 mutations promoting androgen-dependent adenocarcinomas through coactivation of mTORC1/2 and oncogenic AR signaling.

 Marker in breast cancer

 FOXA1 in breast cancer is highly correlated with ERα+, GATA3+, and PR+ protein expression as well as endocrine signaling.
 FOXA1 acts as a pioneer factor for ERa in ERα+ breast cancer, and its expression might identify ERα+ cancers that undergo rapid reprogramming of ERa signaling that is associated with poor outcomes and treatment resistance.
 Conversely, in ERα− breast cancer FOXA1 is highly correlated with low-grade morphology and improved disease free survival.
 FOXA1 is a downstream target of GATA3 in the mammary gland.
 Expression in ERα− cancers may identify a subset of tumors that is responsive to other endocrine therapies such as androgen receptor antagonist treatment.